Jack-The-Yoshi/One-Click-Game-Manager-OCGM-/README.md

   - Mod detection (Enabled / Disabled)
   - Total Mod Size
   - Total File Count
+  - Whether ROMFS or EXEFS is there or not
 - Toggles LayeredFS mods using a safe same-folder rename method
 - Uses cached scanning in the Details view to reduce lag
 - Runs in Applet Mode or Title Override